Califon in Hunterdon County, New Jersey — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Creamery Channel (about 700 feet away, measured in a direct line); Califon Methodist Episcopal Church (about 700 feet away); Califon Veterans Monument (approx. 0.3 miles away); Califon (approx. 0.6 miles away); The Railroad & The Vernoy Quarry (approx. 1.4 miles away); The Teetertown Mill (approx. 2.2 miles away); The Gorge Bridge Train Wreck (approx. 2.4 miles away); The Middle Valley Trap Rock & Mine Company (approx. 2.4 miles away).
 Touch for a list and map of all markers in Califon.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 20, 2009, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 1,162 times since then and 31 times this year.
+It was originally submitted on August 20, 2009, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 1,272 times since then and 58 times this year.
 Photos: 1, 2. submitted on August 20, 2009, by Alan Edelson of Union Twsp., New Jersey. • Kevin W. was the editor who published this page.